 Although if you’re really looking for a challenge, you’ll want to split a market price Tomahawk, again taken from F1 Sher Wagyu, with a marble score of 6.
 The 2.8kg beast has been known to destroy even the most Ron Swanson-esque of men so don’t approach this lightly.

-MPD Steak Kitchen’s floor would be drenched in meat sweats if the owners didn’t maintain such an immaculately clean floor.
-Located on Clyde Road in Berwick (and also Derby Road in Caufield), the two-venue New York Style restaurant has some serious chops awaiting guests who are wise enough to choose this for a great steak night.
+MPD Steak Kitchen’s floor would be drenched in meat sweat if not for the owners’ immaculate sense of tidiness and decorum.
+Located on Clyde Road in Berwick (and also Derby Road in Caufield), the two-venue New York-style restaurant has some serious chops awaiting guests who are wise enough to choose this for a great steak night.

-The Berwick location is the most popular, especially for groups game enough to tackle the $180 Surf & Turf, which is built with a 1kg tomahawk, sitting pretty next to a juicy Moreton Bay bug, with both benefitting from garlic butter and triple cooked fat cut chips.
-It’s epic and tough to finish, but if you consider yourself a steak aficionado, it’s a Melbourne rite-of-passage.
+The Berwick location is famous for generously apportioned share plates: such as a Surf & Turf, which is built with a 1kg tomahawk, sitting pretty next to a juicy Moreton Bay bug, garlic butter and triple-cooked fat-cut chips.
+It’s an epic gauntlet to run, but if you consider yourself a steak aficionado, it’s a Melbourne rite of passage.

 Middle Park Hotel is another one of those historic steak pubs that Melbourne locals can never get enough of.
 The venue has been serving up hearty fare since 1889, and the fact that it remains one of the better choices for steak in Melbourne is a testament to its supreme staying power.

-You might as well go all out here and get the full experience — a $145 1.4kg tomahawk black angus that’s cooked perfectly over a wood-fired grill.
+You might as well go all out here and get the full experience — a 1.4kg tomahawk Black Angus cooked perfectly over a wood-fired grill.
 Save your cash and go straight from that and you’re guaranteed to leave singing Middle Park Hotel’s praises as one of the best steak restaurants in Melbourne.

 If you consider yourself somewhat of a steak lord then you’ve no doubt been scrolling through this list waiting to see if Vlado’s was omitted so you can immediately disapprove.
 Well, sorry to disappoint you.
 Vlado’s is an icon, and rightfully so.